Narrabeen - Wheeler Heights

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Narrabeen-Wheeler Heights has 45 active public transport stops, all of which are bus stops.
-These stops are served by 79 different routes that collectively facilitate 6,505 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents located an average of 124 meters from the nearest stop.
+Narrabeen-Wheeler Heights has 70 active public transport stops, all bus stops.
+These are served by 79 routes, offering 6,622 weekly passenger trips in total.
+Transport accessibility is excellent, with residents located an average of 124 meters from the nearest stop.
+Most residents commute outward daily.
+Cars remain the dominant mode at 86%, while buses account for 7% of trips.
+On average, there are 1.2 vehicles per dwelling.

 Frequently Asked Questions - Transport